Community Conflict Management in Southern Somalia

 Lessons learned, from MCC:

-• With increased attention to a Triple Nexus approach, strategic planning for this is needed in the program design phase.
+• With increased attention to a triple nexus approach, strategic planning for this is needed in the program design phase.

 • It is an oversimplification to assume that, for example, a few peacebuilding workshops will achieve this goal.
 There is a need to think through how to contribute to social cohesion and early recovery/development over the long term and how to incorporate that into planning.